 As part of the 120 credit hour requirement to earn a degree from SUNY Buffalo State, Sociology students must complete the requirements for the BA in Sociology.

 Sociology BA Program Requirements (Total Required Credit Hours in Sociology - 42)

 SOC 300 Methods in Social Research OR SOC 302W Qualitative Research

 SOC 488 Internship in Sociology OR SOC 490 Seminar in Sociology

-At least five additional courses in sociology.
+At least seven additional courses in sociology.
 Students may, in consultation with their advisor, use these electives to develop

 a specialty cluster.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.